 15 public workstations with printers and high-speed access to the Internet.

-The service we use for print and time management on our Public Access Computer workstations is being discontinued as of the end of this month.
+The service we use for print and time management on our Public Access Computer workstations has been discontinued.
 We will switch to an honor system for paying for print-outs and monitoring fair time allowances until we move to the New Ridgefield Library this coming spring.
-If you believe you may have a credit towards printing on your card, please check at the Reference Desk now about getting a refund; after 12/31 we will no longer have access to this information and will not be able to issue refunds.

 Free Wi-Fi network